AhNian/MyChatBot/MyChatbot/starter-pack-rasa-stack-master/data/nlu_data.md

 - why are you here for?

 ## intent:drama
-- what drama you like?
+- what drama do you like?
 - drama?
 - do you like to show drama?